 The steps to make this chocolate cake are actually simple.

 - Prepare your oven by preheating it to 350 F (175 C).
+Note that I am using a conventional oven (no fan).
 Grease and line the bottom of each cake pan with parchment paper.
 Instead of dusting the pan with flour, use cocoa powder.
 In a separate bowl, prepare the flour mixture by sifting together your dry ingredients: flour, baking powder, baking soda, and salt.

 - Preferably in a bowl with a spout, whisk the cocoa and boiling water until smooth.
 Set aside to cool while you make the batter.